-Europe's best wild swimming
+Europe's best places for wild swimming

-Lake Bohinj – Slovenia
+1. Lake Bohinj, Slovenia

 The Julian Alps offer top-class swimming, including the lovely-but-costly Lake Bled lido.
 However, travel down the road to Triglav National Park’s Lake Bohinj and discover wilder scenery for free.
 The Sava Bohinjka River provides a chilly thrill for flow-swimming fans.